engineersubhadip/Machine-Coding/Kanban Board/instruction.md

 We are maintaining a global list called `ticketList`.
 This array will store the details of the tickets.
 And we will push this ticket array in the local storage.
 So that we can reference it later.

 SubTask One :- When the user is clicking on the Delete Button, I am removing the ticket from the `ticketList` array and updating the `local Storage` as well.

+SubTask Two :- When the user is clicking on the Ticket banner color, I am updating the particular ticket's color in the array as well as the local storage.